Obsession (Exo song)

 "Obsession" is a song by South Korean–Chinese boy band Exo, released on November 27, 2019, as the lead single of their sixth studio album Obsession.
 The music video was released on the same date.

 Background and composition

-Written by Kenzie, and produced by Dem Jointz, "Obsession" is described as a hip-hop dance track featuring repeating spell-like vocal samples over a heavy beat, as well as an addictive R&B infused chorus.
+Produced by Dem Jointz, who also co-wrote with Cristi "Stalone" Gallo, Asia'h Epperson, Ryan S. Jhun, Adrian McKinnon, Arys Chien, Kenzie and Yoo Young-jin, "Obsession" is described as a hip-hop dance track featuring repeating spell-like vocal samples over a heavy beat, as well as an addictive R&B infused chorus.
 The lyrics convey a straightforward monologue of ones willingness to escape from the darkness of an awful obsession.

 Music video

+The music video was directed by labelmate Shindong.

 On August 12, 2020, the music video surpassed 100 million views on YouTube, becoming their eleventh to do so.

 Promotion

 Exo promoted the album and song with teasers throughout November 2019, including a minute-long EXODEUX concept trailer, which showcases the member's "X-Exo" alter-ego's, as well as a music video teaser which was released 6 hours before the music video.